robinsmith-source/sdi/docs/exercises/hetzner-cloud.md

      ```

 ## 6. Improving Server Security
-1. Go to "Firewalls" in the left navigation and create a new firewall with:
+1. Go to `Firewalls` in the left navigation and create a new firewall with:
    - Rule 1: TCP, Port 22 (SSH access)
    - Rule 2: ICMP (ping functionality)
-2. Go to the "Security" tab and add your SSH key:
+2. Go to the `Security` tab and add your SSH key:
    - Copy the contents of your `id_ed25519.pub` file
    - Paste it into the SSH key field and give it a name
 3. Delete your current server to avoid charges